 Elsewhere, the He Gets Us campaign, seeking to increase the relevance of Jesus Christ in modern society, sparked adverse reactions and political upset among the left and the right.
 While the evangelical campaign site holds that it is not a political organization, some right-winged supporters believe their Super Bowl ads “pander to liberals.”
 In comparison, left-winged supporters expressed their issues with the campaign’s conservative backers.

-Gaining mixed reviews is the Netflix and General Motors team-up.
+The Netflix and General Motors team-up is gaining mixed reviews.
 These two brands call on comedic actor Will Ferrel to promote the use of more EVs in Netflix shows and movies by remaking scenes from popular shows on the streaming platform.
-While the ad stirs up laughter for some, others felt it was random and more garish than impactful.
+While the ad stirs up laughter for some, others feel it is random and more garish than impactful.

 Overdrive’s Best and Worst Super Bowl Ads